Applications for 2024–2025 are due by 1 November 2023 (11:59pm ET)

 The Lemelson Center for the Study of Invention and Innovation is accepting applications for the Arthur Molella Distinguished Fellowship at the Smithsonian Institution’s National Museum of American History (NMAH).
-We seek to appoint an experienced author or senior scholar (at the associate/full professor level or equivalent) from the history of technology, science and technology studies, business history, museum studies, STEAM education, or an allied field.
+We seek to appoint an experienced author or senior scholar (at the associate/full/emeritus professor level or equivalent) from the history of technology, science and technology studies, business history, museum studies, STEAM education, or an allied field.
+Smithsonian staff are not eligible.
 The specific arrangement is flexible: the Molella Distinguished Fellow may use the funds as a sabbatical supplement; for several short-duration visits; for a single residency focused on research and writing; or for a series of lectures leading to a major publication.
 We invite the Molella Distinguished Fellow to participate in the intellectual life and programmatic activities of the museum; to take advantage of the expertise of the museum’s research staff; and to consult the Institution’s vast invention and technology collections (see http://collections.si.edu/).
 The Lemelson Center will assist in arranging a visa for non-US citizens, provide a workspace, and facilitate startup procedures at the Smithsonian.

 Stipend and Residency: $35,000 (US).
-Funds may be used flexibly to support travel for several short-term visits, living expenses for longer residences up to six months, and related research expenses.
+Funds may be used flexibly to support teaching buyouts, travel for several short-term visits, living expenses for longer residences up to six months, and related research expenses.
 Dates are flexible.
-Fellows may begin their residencies on/after 1 June 2018 through 31 May 2019.
+Fellows may begin their residencies on/after 1 June 2024 through 31 May 2025.

 How to Apply

 Applicants must apply through the Smithsonian OnLine Academic Appointment system (SOLAA):

-- From the SOLAA homepage, clink the link that reads: “New to SOLAA?
-Create Account here.”
+- From the SOLAA homepage, click the link that reads: “Don't have an Account?
+Create an Account.”

-- Once you have successfully logged into SOLAA, click “Manage Applications” then “Add New Application.”
+- Once you have created a SOLAA account and successfully logged in, click “Start Your Application.”

-- For “Program Type” select “Fellowship/Other Academic Appointment.”
+- For “Program Category” select “Fellowship/Other Academic Appointment.”

 - For “Office/Museum/Research Center” select “NMAH - National Museum of American History.”

-- Click “Add Application” to proceed with entering your information and uploading your documents.
+- Proceed with entering your information and uploading your documents.
+For "Year of Program Competition," please select "2024."

 A complete application for the Arthur Molella Distinguished Fellowship consists of:

-- General Information via web form: contact/demographic information, institutional affiliation, academic history, project title, etc.
+- General Information: via web form, please provide contact and demographic information, institutional affiliation, academic history, project title, etc.